aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

   - `region`: The AWS region of the S3 bucket.
   - `access_key`: AWS access key for accessing the S3 bucket.
   - `secret_key`: AWS secret key associated with the access key.
   - `server_side_encryption`: (Optional) Enable server-side encryption for files in the S3 bucket.
   - `endpoint`: (Optional) The endpoint for S3-compatible services if not using AWS S3 directly.
+  - `indices`: (Optional) A comma-separated list of index patterns to restore specific indices.
+If no patterns are provided, all indices are restored by default.

 - **Google Cloud Storage (GCS)**